Dllxsasu/votacion-spring-boot/README.md

 # votacion-spring-boot
-basic project with spring boot with angular of poll
+basic project with spring boot
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first